Lecturer in Government

 M.S., B.A., Middle East Technical University

-Her teaching and research focus on refugees, urbanization, urban inequality and human rights.
-She worked more than 15 years in various nongovernmental organizations, where she developed and supervised projects on participatory policy development, cultural rights, cultural heritage and refugees.
+Kutlu worked for more than 15 years in various NGOs, where she developed and supervised projects on participatory policy development, cultural rights, cultural heritage, and refugees.

 “Is Participatory Local Policy Development Possible?
 The Case of Çanakkale”, 2017, Research and Policy on Turkey, 2:1, 90-104.

 “Endless Escape: From Syria to Turkey, Then to Europe,” 2016, Studies in Ethnicity and Nationalism, April, Vol: 16, No:1, 121-134.

 “Participation and the Right to the City: The Case of Turkey,” 2015, METU Studies in Development, 42, 457-480.